liquid-utilities/feed-json/documentation/_example-collection/something-about-something.markdown

 This is the content of an example page within an example collection.

-Check the [Feed Atom][master__feed_json] repository for quick start on utilizing code from this repository within your own GitHub Pages hosted sites.
+Check the [Feed JSON][main__feed_json] repository for quick start on utilizing code from this repository within your own GitHub Pages hosted sites.

-[master__feed_json]:  https://github.com/liquid-utilities/feed-json  "Master branch for this repository"
+[main__feed_json]:  https://github.com/liquid-utilities/feed-json  "Master branch for this repository"